xmtp/docs-xmtp-org/docs/pages/groups/group-permissions.md

 Robust group chat permissions are key to providing users with a friendly and safe group chat experience.

+## Available permissions and options

-These are the current permissions allowed for a group:
+These are the permissions allowed for a group:

 - Add member
 - Remove member